 Alternate Voicing for the G7

 Another voicing we love is here for the G7 chord on the ukulele.
-Fret the A string at the 5th fret with your 2nd finger, the C string at the 5th fret with your 1st finger, and the E string at the seventh fret with your 4th finger.
+Fret the A string at the 5th fret with your 2nd finger, the C string at the 5th fret with your 1st finger, and the E string at the 7th fret with your 4th finger.
 Keep the lower G string open.

 Songs that Use the G7 Chord